 Designing with Actel.
-This manual describes the user interface and design flow for the Actel Designer Series Development System software.
+This manual describes the design flow and user interface for the Actel Designer Series software, including information about using the ACTgen Macro Builder and ACTmap VHDL Synthesis software.

 Actel HDL Coding Style Guide.
-This guide provides the preferred coding styles for the Actel architecture and information about optimizing your HDL code for the Actel devices.
+This guide provides preferred coding styles for the Actel architecture and information about optimizing your HDL code for Actel devices.

 ACTmap VHDL Synthesis Methodology Guide.
-This guide contains information, optimization techniques, and procedures to assist designers in the design of Actel FPGAs using ACTmap VHDL.
+This guide contains information, optimization techniques, and procedures to assist designers in the design of Actel devices using ACTmap VHDL.